FOR ROMAN CATHOLICS

 Polity and Authority

-This is perhaps the main difference between the Episcopal Church and the Catholic Church.
+This is perhaps the main difference between the Episcopal Church and the Roman Catholic Church.
 In the Episcopal Church the laity have a shared sense of power and vote in the life of the church.
 Parish rectors are chosen by laity with the bishop’s approval, and bishops are chosen by election of a diocesan convention whose delegates comprise laity and clergy.
 The entire denomination is governed by its General Convention which, like congress, has two houses: the House of Bishops and the House of Deputies (comprised of laity and clergy).
 A resolution must pass both houses to be approved.

 The Anglican Communion